nusco/narjillos/backlog.md

 + Save to remote database
   If the DB is configurable, then it's easier to run experiments in the cloud.

+##Advanced Body Plans
+>goal: specialized creatures

+    Give evolution more power to shape interesting creature bodies.

+* MIRROR_AND_CONTINUE and MIRROR_AND_STOP instructions
+* FORK_AND_CONTINUE and FORK_AND_STOP instructions
++ Parametric FORK
++ Parametric MIRROR
++ Parametric SKIP
+* Parametric LOOP
+* STOP and END instructions
+  STOP just stops building this part, END terminates the build process

+* Less constraining mirroring
+  It should be possible to mirror an organ without necessarily mirroring the entire subtree.

++ "Jump" instruction in body plan
++ "Call" instruction in body plan

+- Duplicate organs during mutation instead of mirroring them
+  To favour emergent complexity.
+There are studies who say it would, at least.
+  PATCH instruction?

+- Different shapes for body segments

 ##Dish Edges